 This test should not be used on pregnant women or patients with kidney failure.
 There is a risk for an allergic reaction to standard dyes, although newer, less allergenic ones are becoming available.

-Patients who suffer from recurrent infections are evaluated by ultrasound and cystoscopy (the use of a flexible lighted tube that allows the bladder to be seen from inside the urethra).
+Patients who suffer from recurrent infections are evaluated for diagnosis by ultrasound and cystoscopy (the use of a flexible lighted tube that allows the bladder to be seen from inside the urethra).

 Urinary tract infections are easiest to treat when they are caught early and have not spread beyond the lower urinary tract.
 A course of oral antibiotics is the most common treatment for UTIs.